-We may hold a public forum on the Network Operator's revenue proposal and/or our draft decision.
-We will advise of our intention at the time of publishing a regulatory proposal or our draft decision.
+We may hold a public forum on the Network Operator's revenue proposal and/or ourafter releasing our draft decisionpreliminary position paper.
+We will advise of our intention at the time of publishing a regulatory proposal or our preliminary position paperdraft decision.